 - that booze is Grand Marnier, and

 But seriously, that beautiful orange liqueur adds great depth of orange flavor without the metallic, sticky, orange-flavor you would get from something like Triple Sec.
 In combination with the orange zest and a little (that term is subjective) sugar, it’s a great balance of zesty citrus, tangy liquor, and tart cranberry.

-Cranberry sauce with grand mariner that’s about to be best friends with some turkey.
+Grand marnier cranberry sauce that’s about to be best friends with some turkey.

-Though this certainly can be done without pulsing the whole cranberries, the combination of pureed cranberries with whole cranberries provides a great contrast of texture.
+This certainly can be done without pulsing the whole cranberries, however the combination of puréed cranberries with whole cranberries provides a great contrast of texture.

 Last of all, like all great recipes, this is easy peasy – pulse, cook, cool and you’re homemade cranberry sauce with grand mariner is ready!

-Fresh orange zest & Grand Marnier come together with tart, fresh cranberries for a homemade cranberry sauce that will convert even the most adamant canned sauce lover!
+Grand Marnier and cranberry come together with tart, fresh cranberries and bright orange zest for a homemade cranberry sauce that’s perfect for your Thanksgiving table.

 - 1 bag (12-ounces) fresh cranberries, reserve 1 cup to add whole cranberries later